smastrom/vue-use-fixed-header/README.md

 -  **Dead simple** - Write three lines of code and you're ready to go
 -  **Enjoyable** - When scrolling down, the header is hidden, when scrolling up, the header is shown.
--  **Smart** - Behaves as expected on page load, scroll restoration, hovering, dropdown navigation, top-reached and reduced motion.
+-  **Smart** - Behaves as expected on page load, hovering, dropdown navigation, top-reached and reduced motion.
 -  **Dynamic** - Functionalities are automatically enabled/disabled if your header turns from fixed/sticky to something else or it is hidden at different viewports
 -  **Flexible** - Works with any scrolling container